List of special elections in the Philippines: Third Republic era

+Fourth Republic era

+The 1973 constitution originally abolished the vice presidency.
+It was revived under a 1984 amendment, but an election was not immediately scheduled.

-In Batas Pambansa Bilang (B.P.
-Blg.; National Law No.) 881, or the Omnibus Election Code of the Philippines, approved on December 3, 1985, in case of a vacancy in the Batasang Pambansa (National Parliament) 18 months or more before a regular election, the Commission on Elections shall call a special election to be held within sixty days after the vacancy occurs; in case parliament is dissolved, the President shall call an election which shall not be held earlier than forty-five nor later than sixty days from the date of such dissolution.
+In Batas Pambansa Blg.
+881, or the Omnibus Election Code of the Philippines, approved on December 3, 1985, in case of a vacancy in the Batasang Pambansa (National Parliament) 18 months or more before a regular election, the Commission on Elections shall call a special election to be held within sixty days after the vacancy occurs; in case parliament is dissolved, the President shall call an election which shall not be held earlier than forty-five nor later than sixty days from the date of such dissolution.
 Several weeks earlier, President Ferdinand Marcos ordered the Batasang Pambansa to call a special snap election a year prior to the regularly-schedule election.
 B.P.
-Blg 883 called the special presidential election on the same day B.P.
-Blg 881 was passed.
+Blg.
+883 called the special presidential election on the same day B.P.
+Blg.
+881 was passed.
 Marcos was then ousted after the People Power Revolution when it was alleged he won that election via massive election fraud.
 The new government headed by President Corazon Aquino restored the presidential system with a bicameral Congress.